Location of Gurudwara Majnu ka Tila

-The Majnu ka Tila Gurudwara is situated opposite Timarpur Colony beyond Khyber Pass.
-The Majnu ka Tila Gurudwara is dedicated to Guru Nanak who sanctified this place in 15th century.
 There is an interesting story behind the construction of the Gurudwara.
-It is believed that a 'fakir' (Muslim hermit) used to live on the banks of the River Yamuna during the rule of Sultan Sikandar Lodi.
+It is believed that a 'fakir' (Muslim hermit) used to be alive on the banks of the River Yamuna during the rule of Sultan Sikandar Lodi.
 His only aim was to carry people across the river for free and to meditate and pray all day long.
-He hungered so much for the 'darshan' (view) of God that the local people started calling him 'Majnu', after the legendary Persian lover.
-One fine day, he lastly had the chance to meet Guru Nanak, who blessed him and helped him achieve enlightenment.
+He desired so much for the 'darshan' (view) of God that the local people started calling him 'Majnu'.